Board Game Exchange Program

 If you have a particularly large board game collection for sale and/or donation, please call the store or e-mail us at email@example.com to arrange for a house call for us to review the games.

 Q: How much do you pay for used board games?
 How do you calculate the “lowest find-able price”?

 We give STORE CREDIT ONLY for used board games.
-The store credit you receive will generally be equal to the lowest find-able price of the game up to $20 in credit per game exchanged, although we reserve the right to determine the amount of store credit given after examination of the game(s) you are exchanging.
+The store credit you receive will generally be equal to the lowest find-able price of the game up to $20 in credit per game exchanged, up to $100 max in store credit, although we reserve the right to determine the amount of store credit given after examination of the game(s) you are exchanging.